 BoxyBSD

-BoxyBSD provides an IPv6-only server.
-To make services accessible to users on IPv4-only networks, you can use Cloudflare’s reverse proxy.
-Cloudflare will provide IPv4 access to your server.
+BoxyBSD provided an IPv6-only server.
+To make services accessible to users on IPv4-only networks, you could use Cloudflare’s reverse proxy.
+Cloudflare would provide IPv4 access to your server.

 I set up Caddy with a Cloudflare Origin CA certificate to encrypt the traffic between my server and Cloudflare.
-You generate a certificate and a private key in the Cloudflare dashboard and install them on your server.
+To do this, I generated a certificate and a private key in the Cloudflare dashboard and install them on the server.

 Here is an example of how to configure Caddy to use an origin certificate: